BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - :sampref:`model {name}`
      - Select the :term:`world model`.
    * - :sampref:`import {module}`
-     - Import a Scenic or Python module
+     - Import a Scenic or Python module.
    * - :sampref:`param {identifier} = {value}, {...}`
-     - Define global parameters of the scenario
+     - Define global parameters of the scenario.
    * - :sampref:`require {boolean}`
-     - Define a hard requirement
+     - Define a hard requirement.
    * - :sampref:`require[{number}] {boolean}`
-     - Define a soft requirement
+     - Define a soft requirement.
    * - :sampref:`require (always | eventually) {boolean}`
-     - Define a dynamic hard requirement
+     - Define a dynamic hard requirement.
    * - :sampref:`terminate when {boolean}`
-     - Define a termination condition
+     - Define a termination condition.
    * - :sampref:`mutate {identifier}, {...} [by {number}]`
-     - Enable mutation of the given list of objects
+     - Enable mutation of the given list of objects.
    * - :sampref:`record [(initial | final)] {value} as {name}`
      - Save a value at every time step or only at the start/end of the simulation.